health careers club

-With its Health Science Education complex, a $19 million state-of-the-art facility that opened in 2015, UNK is prepared to support those students should they choose to become Lopers.
+With its Health Science Education complex, a $19 million state-of-the-art facility that opened in 2015 in collaboration with UNMC, UNK is prepared to support those students should they choose to become Lopers.
 Enrollment in health science programs is up 33 percent over the past four years, and it’s the largest academic department on campus.

 With continued support of efforts like the Health Care Club and the complex, the solution to Nebraska’s healthcare shortage may be just a few years—and a few degrees—away.